Esri/OptimizeRasters/Setup/Linux/readme-info.txt

 curl
 gdalinfo

-The credentils for the AWS must exist in the ~/.aws/credentials file as mentioned in the OR documentation.
+The credentials for the AWS must exist in the ~/.aws/credentials file as mentioned in the OR documentation.

 Usage>
 Usage is same as how it's shown in the OR documentation.